diku-dk/futhark-book/language.rst

 Functions on arrays typically impose constraints on the shape of their parameters, and often the shape of the result depends on the shape of the parameters.
-Futhark provides a language construct called *size annotations* that give the programmer the option of encoding these properties directly into the type of a function.
+Futhark provides a language construct called *size annotations*, that give the programmer the option of encoding these properties directly into the type of a function.
 Consider first the trivial case of a function that packs a single ``i32`` value in an
 array: